 What are some outstanding strengths and weaknesses examples and how do you personalize these so you don’t sound like an HR cliche?
 (My biggest strength is that I’m a hard worker!
-An example of a weakness is that I’m a perfectionist!)
+An example of a weakness is that I’m a perfectionist!).

-Here’s what we’ll cover in the blog:
+Here’s what we’ll cover in this blog:

 - Examples of great answers for strength and weakness-related questions

 - What strengths are employers looking for during a job interview?

 - Go into your interview prepared: How to find your strengths and weaknesses

 “What are your greatest strengths?” example answers

 Your interviewer is not looking for a one or two word answer to the question of your strengths.
 You need to offer an anecdote that backs up your assertion.
 The best answers will explain why your strength makes you the best fit for the job.
 Below you will find five sample responses to the question: “What is your biggest strength?”

 1. Big-picture thinking